 Most people’s first thought of a shark is a large, fat animal with a mouth full of sharp teeth, but this is the minority.
 Just a few of the more than 300 species of shark are like this.
 Most are very small and eat crabs and similar crustaceans on the bottom of the sea, or filter plankton through their gills.
 But these species aren’t very interesting or exciting when telling a story or making a movie.

 Sharks with lots of sharp teeth are the most feared and what most people think about when they hear the word shark, but in reality these kinds of shark are not very common.
-The Great White Shark (Carcharodon carcharias), Tiger Shark (Galeocerdo cuvier) and Bull Shark (Carcharhinus leucas) are the most notorious names, but also included in this group are the Oceanic Whitetip Shark (Carcharhinus longimanus), Mako Shark (Isurus oxyrinchus) & Blue Shark (Prionace glauca), but in Thailand the only two species that divers are likely to see are the Whitetip Reef Shark (Triaenodon obesus) and the Blacktip Reef Shark (Carcharhinus melanopterus).
-Some divers have claimed to have seen a Bull Shark or Tiger Shark in Thailand, but it’s very unlikely, although possible.
-Requiem sharks (Carcharhinus) are mainly this type of fast & fierce predator.
+The Great White Shark (Carcharodon carcharias), Tiger Shark (Galeocerdo cuvier) and Bull Shark (Carcharhinus leucas) are the most notorious names, but also included in this group are the Oceanic Whitetip Shark (Carcharhinus longimanus), Mako Shark (Isurus oxyrinchus) & Blue Shark (Prionace glauca).
+Nearly all of these species are never reported in Thailand, but from time to time a Tiger Shrak or Bull Shark is spotted and sometimes caught on film.

 Sharks in Thailand

-There are several species of sharks in Thailand, including the largest.
+There are several species of sharks in Thailand.
 Some other sources may claim that the following list is too long (and the likes of Bull Sharks & Tiger Sharks are never seen in Thailand), and other sources may discuss some species that are not mentioned on this page.
 However, the list and information here was written after thorough research.

 So which sharks can you find in Thailand?